Retired Vice Adm. David Architzel, former Commander, Naval Air Systems Command:

 "FACE is exactly the kind of government-industry cooperative effort needed to ensure that Army Aviation keeps pace with the speed of information technology development that has so dramatically transformed our day-to-day lives.
 We see this as a key to providing our soldiers what they need to maintain a tactical advantage over the enemy."

-Vice Adm.
-David Dunaway, Commander, Naval Air Systems Command
+Retired Vice Adm.
+David Dunaway, Commander, Naval Air Systems Command:

 "The FACE Technical Standard is an engine for innovation and affordability.
 It will accelerate delivery of integrated warfighting capabilities in a more competitive environment."